Video games come to life with brain computer interface

 “For kids who are non-verbal and don’t have the fine motor skills to control other means of communication, the BCI equipment Sumo Bootle uses allows them to express themselves and control something which is extremely powerful for them.”

-In fact, for some families currently participating in Alberta’s BCI clinic, getting a chance to watch all their kids playing the same game has been nothing short of special.
+In fact, for some families currently participating in Alberta’s BCI clinic, getting a chance to watch all their kids playing the same game was an impactful experience.
 That's why it comes as no surprise that commercializing Sumo Bootle and other single-input games developed in PEARL Lab, with the aim of increasing access to and impact on kids and their families, is a long-term goal for the team.

 And, currently, steps are underway to see if Sumo Bootle can be added onto gaming platforms where kids all over the world can access it and get a chance to play together.